devops-champ/observability-project/README.md

 The scope of this project is to learn the Obserability skills by configuring:

-I will configure the following tools for this project's observability:
 - Honeycomb
-- AWS cloudwatch logs
-- AWS x-ray
 - Rollbar

-In this project I will documents the process invloved in configuring logs, metrics, and traces and skills I required.
+In this project I will documents the process invloved in configuring Honeycomb and Rollbar.

 ## What is observability?